Sign In / Sign Out

 At this semi-annual poster presentation, students in FURI, the Grand Challenge Scholars Program and the Master’s Opportunity for Research in Engineering program as well as students funded by the ASU Kern Project and travel grants present their research and share their findings with peers, the ASU community and the community at large.

 Attendees can also enter a raffle for FURI swag by talking with students!

-At the Fulton Schools you have many opportunities to get involved outside of the classroom.
-Meet new friends, conduct research, find your inner entrepreneur, help your peers as an upperclassman, introduce new generations to the joys of engineering and, above all, have fun!
-See how you can customize your experience.
+At the Fulton Schools, you have many opportunities to get involved outside of the classroom.
+Meet new friends, conduct research, find your inner entrepreneur, help your peers, introduce new generations to the joys of engineering and, above all, have fun!
+Here are six of ways to customize your experience.

 One of the best ways you can enhance your engineering education is through hands-on research projects.
 Research and lab experience help you develop your interests and make a great impression to future employers and graduate programs.

 You’re a Fulton Schools student because you’re a builder and innovator.
 You have great ideas and even greater potential to become a game-changing entrepreneur.
 What better place to get innovating than the #1 most innovative university?
 We have the opportunities to get you started.